Agentic Inequality

-This paper builds on a long tradition of scholarship examining how technology and society co-evolve: creating, reinforcing, or disrupting social hierarchies \citep{mumford_myth_1970,jasanoff_states_2004}.
-It extends research on the socioeconomic impacts of large language models (LLMs), \citep{acemoglu_robots_2020,brynjolfsson_generative_2025,noy_experimental_2023} using this work as a foundation to analyse the newer, less-adopted technology of AI agents.
-The paper also extends research on the "digital divide", which has focused on disparities in technology access \citep{warschauer_technology_2003}.

-In this paper, we develop an analytical framework for understanding this emerging challenge, exploring both the risks of new forms of inequality and the potential for AI agents to mitigate existing divides.
-Indeed, the very sophistication that allows agents to be a powerful resource for some could also allow them to be powerful equalisers for others.
-For example, universally accessible agents could enhance baseline access to information, make complex processes more accessible, or automate routine tasks for all, thereby mitigating certain pre-existing disadvantages.
-A critical step involves shifting our evaluative lens to view AI agents not just as individual products, but as a form of "infrastructure" that is likely to mediate access to essential goods, services, and opportunities \citep{plantin_infrastructure_2018, rothschild_agentic_2025, bergman_chapter_2024, chan_infrastructure_2025, lazar_governing_2025}.
-Viewing agents through this infrastructural lens reveals how their design and distribution can systematically channel benefits and create barriers.
+We build on scholarship on the co-evolution of technology and society \citep{Mumford1967,Jasanoff2004}, and extend research on LLM impacts \citep{Acemoglu2020,BrynjolfssonLiRaymond2025,Noy2023} and the ``digital divide'' \citep{Selwyn2004,vanDijk2005,Warschauer2003}.
+On that basis, we develop an analytical framework for this emerging challenge, exploring both the risks of new forms of inequality and the potential for agents to mitigate existing divides.
+Agents could amplify the advantages of well-resourced actors, but if capable systems are widely accessible, they could also reduce existing disadvantages by simplifying complex processes and performing tasks that previously required costly expertise.
+A critical step involves shifting our evaluative lens to view AI agents not just as individual products, but as a form of ``infrastructure'' that is likely to mediate access to essential goods, services, and opportunities \citep{Plantin2018,Rothschild2025,Bergman2024,Chan2025,Lazar2025}.
+Our focus is primarily on individuals and organisations, although the implications extend to all aspects of society.

-To analyse this emerging challenge, we proceed as follows.\footnote{While we focus our analysis primarily on individuals and organisations/firms, we acknowledge that the implications of agentic inequality extend to all aspects of society.} In Section 2, we delineate the key dimensions through which agentic inequality may manifest.
-In Section 3, we subsequently examine its potential impacts across crucial societal domains.
-In Section 4, we explore the technical and socio-political drivers that could either propel or reduce this inequality.
-Finally, in Section 5, we analyse the complexities of governing agentic inequality and propose a research agenda exploring potential interventions, such as public investment in agent infrastructure and the development of common standards for interoperability.
+The paper proceeds as follows.
+Section~2 identifies the key dimensions through which agentic inequality may manifest.
+Section~3 examines its implications across key societal domains.
+Section~4 analyses the technical and socio-political drivers that may widen or reduce it.
+Section~5 considers the governance challenge and sets out a research agenda.